 There are a few different reasons why a student's placement test results might be listed as In Progress despite continued engagement with the game.

-When an override is put into place for a student it serves a similar function to the placement test.
-Therefore, when one is put in place it pauses the test until the override is removed.
+When an override is put into place for a student it serves a similar function to the Placement Test as the material being presented in-game is already determined.

 For more information on the override, click here.

-If an assessment is created either during the placement test or before a student begins playing the placement test will be paused until such a time that they complete all assigned questions or the assignment end date elapses.
+If an assessment is created either during the Placement or before a student starts playing, the Placement will be paused until they complete all assigned questions, or the assessment end date elapses.

 Assessments are designed to align the content in-game with the content being taught in class.
 Therefore, when an assessment is created for your students, we place priority on this alignment.
 In these cases, the Placement Test will be paused until assessments are complete or the assessment's end date elapses.

 If you've investigated these scenarios and none apply, or you have further questions regarding the Placement Test, feel free to contact Customer Support by clicking Submit a request at the top of this page!